Chiraggarg879/RideEEVE/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory:
--> go the main directory and then, you can run with command:
+In the project directoryo, you can run with command:

 ### `npm start`